OUR FIRST LADY

 Roszalyn has served as an educator in the Fayette County School for over 30 years as a teacher at Leestown Middle School and Paul Laurence Dunbar High School.
 She has also served as the Dean of Students at Leestown Middle School and Carter G. Woodson Academy.

-Roszalyn is a member of First Baptist Church Bracktown and presently serves as the director of Family Life Ministries, Sunday School Teacher, Director of the Women's Ministry, and a mentor to minister's wives.
+Roszalyn is a member of First Baptist Church Bracktown and presently serves as the director of Family Life Ministries, Sunday School Teacher, Director of the Women's Ministry, mentor to minister's wives, and Associate Minister.

 She has served in various leadership capacities for the Consolidated District Association of Baptist Churches as she presently serves as a President Council Member.
 She formerly served as Youth Director, Vice President of the Women's Auxiliary, President of the Women's Auxiliary, and Executive Board Member.